 This campaign supports a collaborative partnership with the Jada Simone Animal Care & Compassion Program — an initiative dedicated to fostering meaningful connections with animal shelters and sanctuaries while expanding advocacy, protection, and compassionate care for animals everywhere.

-Great Joy Community Development Corporation provides New Jersey Department of Children and Families (DCF)–funded school-based mental health services for students enrolled at Millville High School and Vineland High School.
+Great Joy Community Development Corporation provides New Jersey Department of Children and Families (DCF)–funded school-based mental health services for students enrolled at Millville High School, Vineland High School and Thomas Wallace Middle School.

 These programs support students’ emotional well-being, academic engagement, and overall resilience within the school environment.
 Services are delivered on-site during the school day and are accessible, confidential, and culturally responsive—reducing barriers to care and meeting students where they are.